 McSteen was convicted of first-degree murder on September 22, 1882 after brief jury deliberations, and sentenced to death.
 Barely three months had passed since the murder.

-Prior to the verdict, there was sentiment that the murder was appropriately second-degree.
+Prior to the verdict, there was sentiment that the murder was appropriately second-degree, a far more common outcome in cases of intimate partner homicide.
 No appeal was undertaken, though a pardon request was filed and rejected.

 James McSteen was hanged in the yard of the county jail on October 4, 1883.
 Though described as a “well-conducted hanging,” McSteen slowly asphyxiated.
 More than 200 witnesses were in attendance and more than 2,000 had applied for admission.
 He is buried in St. Mary’s Cemetery.